tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 behavior.
 These test vector are specialized for UM RLC and AM RLC due to their different behavior.
-Each test case passes if the sequence of primitives triggered by the RLC instance being tested is exacly equal to the output test vector.
+Each test case passes if the sequence of primitives triggered by the RLC instance being tested is exactly equal to the output test vector.
 In particular, for each PDU transmitted by the RLC instance, both the size and the content of the PDU are verified to check for an exact match with the test vector.